EthanGilles/apache_parser/README.md

 A small script used for an assignment in my Systems programming class.
 The purpose is to take a Linux Apache server's logs and parse it to find the occurrences of the connection status in each entry.
-This could be used on a personal HTTP server to help with server administration.
+This was used on a personal HTTP server of mine to help with server administration.

 <h2>Usage</h2>